 It is almost as if Gabrielle Granger was born to study history.
 Growing up in colonial Williamsburg, she developed an early interest in history and loved hearing her grandparents’ stories about the past and reading history books with her dad.
 She even masqueraded as Rosie the Riveter for Halloween one year.
 The thought of studying anything else, she says, never crossed her mind.

-After graduating in spring 2017, Granger plans to become a high school history teacher and share her passion in history with her students, possibly even inspiring them to set out on their own historical adventures.
+After graduating in spring 2017, Granger plans to become a high school history teacher and share her passion for history with her students, possibly even inspiring them to set out on their own historical adventures.

-All of these experiences and new insights will serve Jansen well as he continues his studies at HPU and plans for life after graduation.
 Jansen plans to become a teacher and study at the graduate level, enriched with a unique perspective on the connections between local and global history.

 After graduating in 2012, Queener earned a Masters of Arts in Theological Studies at Boston University, where she drew upon her background in history to augment her studies of religiously charged conflicts and post-conflict zones.
 Since completing her graduate studies, she has continued to utilize her studies in history in her work at Facing History and Ourselves, an educational nonprofit that provides curriculum and professional development for teachers.
-Focused primarily on providing educators with the tools to encourage students to consider the historical development of genocide and racism, Facing History and Ourselves bridges Queener’s studies in History and Religion nicely.
+Focused primarily on providing educators with the tools to encourage students to consider the historical development of genocide and racism, Facing History and Ourselves bridges Queener’s studies in history and religion nicely.

 Additionally, Queener believes her studies in history helped prepare her for life beyond the workplace.
-“Majoring in history taught me how to think critically, evaluate situations, and problem solve,” she says.
-Studying history gave her a solid foundation of skills and taught her to gather evidence, analyze, write well, and persuade with authority.
-Perhaps most importantly, though, Queener insists that “studying history and connecting what we learn about the past to our present lives is invaluable.”
+“Majoring in history taught me how to think critically, evaluate situations and problem-solve,” she says.
+Studying history gave her a solid foundation of skills and taught her to gather evidence, analyze, write well and persuade with authority.
+Perhaps most importantly though, Queener insists that “studying history and connecting what we learn about the past to our present lives is invaluable.”
 And it all began with one required history course.

-Chicago native Tom Nora had never stepped foot in North Carolina, but the enthusiasm and academic reputation of the HPU History Department drew him here to study for his Masters of Arts in History.
-Once in the program, Nora enjoyed what he describes as the department’s “jovial camaraderie.”
+Chicago native Tom Nora had never stepped foot in North Carolina, but the enthusiasm and academic reputation of the HPU history department drew him here to study for his Masters of Arts in History.
+Once in the program, Nora enjoyed what he describes as the department’s ‘jovial camaraderie.’
 “Every time I visited any faculty member’s office,” he explains, “another professor was bound to stop by at some point to say hello.
 Frequently the resulting conversation would attract additional students or professors to join.”